Eggs are a traditional food, and they are one of the most nutritious foods in the human diet.

 Furthermore, not all protein is a ‘complete’ protein.

-A complete protein is food that contains a sufficient amount of all nine essential amino acids.
+A complete protein is a food that contains a sufficient amount of all nine essential amino acids.
 These amino acids include histidine, isoleucine, leucine, lysine, methionine, phenylalanine, threonine, tryptophan and valine.

 Eggs are rich in each of these essential amino acids.